 I decided that since I had recently begun offering a workshop called “Reality to Abstract,” I’d have my second piece use the first demo as a base from which to go abstract.
 And even though Gary was kind enough to offer me the use of a larger set, I decided to stick with the smaller set to see what would happen.

-I enjoyed trying out new papers and can certainly recommend them both – UArt 320 and Pastel Premier 320 Italian Clay.
+I enjoyed trying out new papers and can certainly recommend them both – UART 320 and Pastel Premier 320 Italian Clay.
 They both took the layering of soft pastel very well.
-And of course I loved using the Schminke pastels!
+And of course I loved using the Schmincke pastels!

 Look forward to hearing what you think about these pieces!
 So please leave a comment 🙂